StephenWinters95/FLIT_Main_Ste/README.md

 <br>
 * The site architecture requires git, Cloudinary, ElephantSQL to support PostGres database, Heroku and is therefore more complex.

- The steps to setup are as follows:

  #### Install the Django environment in a workspace created with the CI template:
+The steps to setup from scratch  are as follows:
  - pip3 install 'django<4'gunicorn (installs Django 3.2)
 - pip3 install dj-database-url===0.5.0 psycopg2
 - pip3 install dj3-cloudinary-storage
 - pip3 install urllib==1.26.15